 Types Of Alloy Steel

 The varied potential of alloy steel allows for intense customization for specific applications.
-However, because the secondary elements involved are not always easy to come by like carbon or chromium, certain alloys command a steep price.
+However, because the secondary elements involved are not as common as carbon or chromium, certain alloys command a steep price.

 Some of the most common alloys include: